 Notable Prince Hall freemasons include:

-Thurgood Marshall (Associate Justice, US Supreme Court); Daniel 'Chappie' James (General, US Air Force); W.E.B DuBois (Educator/Author/Historian); Sugar Ray Robinson (Champion boxer); Ralph H. Metcalfe (Olympic champion); Edward Kennedy 'Duke' Ellington (Orchestra leader/Composer); Nathaniel 'Nat King' Cole (Pianist/Singer); William C. Handy (Composer); Kweisi Mfume (President/CEO of NAACP); Rev. Jesse Jackson (Civil rights leader).
+Thurgood Marshall (Associate Justice, US Supreme Court); Daniel 'Chappie' James (General, US Air Force); W.E.B DuBois (Educator/Author/Historian); Sugar Ray Robinson (Champion boxer); Ralph H. Metcalfe (Olympic champion); Edward Kennedy 'Duke' Ellington (Orchestra leader/Composer); Nathaniel 'Nat King' Cole (Pianist/Singer); William C. Handy (Composer); Kweisi Mfume (President/CEO of NAACP); Rev. Jesse Jackson (Civil rights leader) and Scottie Pippen (Basketball player).
 Find out more from the Prince Hall Grand Lodge District of Columbia.